Determinants of Hodge-Riemann forms: Introduction

+Recall that a pure simplicial complex $\Delta$ of dimension $d - 1$ is a \emph{pseudomanifold} if every $(d-2)$-dimensional face lies in exactly two facets, and each connected component of the geometric realization of $\Delta$ remains connected after we remove its $(d-3)$-skeleton.
+Any $k$-homology manifold is a pseudomanifold, and the constructions of $H(\Delta)$, $\overline{H}(\Delta)$, $\deg$, $H_F(\Delta)$, $\overline{H}_F(\Delta)$, and $\deg_F$ above are valid for pseudomanifolds.
+For connected oriented pseudomanifolds, we establish Theorem~\ref{thm:oddmultHodgeRiemann} and Theorem~\ref{thm:strongg} when $q = 0$ for all fields $k$ (see Theorem~\ref{thm:i=0} and Remark~\ref{rem:stronggq=0} respectively), and, if we further assume that $\Char k = 2$, then we establish Theorem~\ref{thm:oddmultHodgeRiemann} when $q = 1$ (see Remark~\ref{rem:q=1}) and Theorem~\ref{thm:strongg} in all degrees (see Theorem~\ref{thm:stronggpseudo}).
+We conjecture that all the results above hold for connected oriented pseudomanifolds over any field $k$ (Conjecture~\ref{conj:pseudoextension}).
+In Section~\ref{sec:discussion}, we discuss the sole obstruction to using our methods to prove this conjecture when $\Char k = 2$.

 Our paper is organized as follows.
 In Section~\ref{sec:2}, we recall the construction and properties of the degree map.
 In Section~\ref{sec:special}, we compute some special cases which will be used in the proofs of the main theorems.
+In Section~\ref{sec:degreezero}, we prove the $q=0$ case of Theorems ~\ref{thm:oddmultHodgeRiemann} and ~\ref{thm:strongg}.
+In Sections~\ref{sec:almostanisotropy} and ~\ref{sec:char2}, we prove Theorem~\ref{thm:strongg} when $\Char k = 2$.
 In Section~\ref{sec:proofs}, we prove the main theorems.
 In Section~\ref{sec:discussion}, we give some examples and discuss possible extensions.